KEYAPPLY - IMMIGRATION INVESTMENT

-Expanded National Newcomer Navigation Network to help internationally educated health care professionals
+Expanded National Newcomer Navigation Network to help internationally recognized health care professionals

 Building on the success of the Children's Hospital of Eastern Ontario's (CHEO's) National Newcomer Navigation Network (N4), Marie-France Lalonde, Parliamentary Secretary to the Minister of Immigration, Refugees and Citizenship, today announced close to $1.5 million to promote sector collaboration and information sharing of foreign qualification and credential recognition requirements for internationally educated health care professionals.

-This expanded project will help internationally educated health care professionals fill key positions in the health care labour market.
+This expanded project will help internationally educate health care professionals fill key positions in the health care labor market.
 It will also enable N4 to serve as a platform where newcomers and internationally educated health care professionals can find information on foreign qualification and credential recognition in all provinces and territories outside Quebec.

 The project will also

-- aim to identify barriers faced by internationally educated health care professionals in having their foreign credentials recognized in Canada
+• aim to identify barriers faced internationally educated health care professionals in having their credentials recognized in Canada

-- help internationally educated health care professionals access credential and qualification requirements faster
+• help educate health care professionals access credential and qualification requirements faster

 Quotes